AnonymousCryptos/Audit-projects/README.md

 - NFT marketplaces
 - Token systems and custom contract logic

-Over time, I have moved deeper into smart contract security, with a strong focus on identifying logic flaws, broken assumptions, and real world exploit paths rather than surface-level issues.
+Over time, I have moved deeper into smart contract security, with a strong focus on identifying logic flaws, broken assumptions, and real-world exploit paths rather than surface-level issues.

 ## Audit Philosophy